tcm5343/reddit-post-notification/README.md

 # How to build the config file
 Building the config...

-# Todo
-* search not only the title but also the content of the post
-* if the repo is updated the program should prompt the user to update
-* refactor code (clean up)

 # Dependencies
 1. Reddit account (free and doesn't require email)
 2. Slack account (free)